JetBrains/kotlin-web-site/docs/topics/jvm/jvm-get-started.md

 ## What's next?

-Once you’ve created this application, you can start to dive deeper into Kotlin syntax:
+Once you've created this application, you can start to dive deeper into Kotlin syntax:

 * Add sample code from [Kotlin examples](https://play.kotlinlang.org/byExample/overview)
 * Install the [EduTools plugin](https://plugins.jetbrains.com/plugin/10081-edutools) for IDEA and complete exercises